rOpenGov/eurostat/vignettes/eurostat_tutorial.md

 <a name="download"></a>Downloading data
 ---------------------------------------

-The packeage supports two of the Eurostats download methods: the bulk download facility and the Web Services' JSON API.
+The package supports two of the Eurostats download methods: the bulk download facility and the Web Services' JSON API.
 The bulk download facility is the fastest method to download whole datasets.
-It is also often the only way as the JSON API has limitation of maximum 50 sub-indicators at time and whole datasets usually exceeds that.
+It is also often the only way as the JSON API has limitation of maximum 50 sub-indicators at a time and whole datasets usually exceeds that.
 To download only a small section of the dataset the JSON API is faster, as it allows to make a data selection before downloading.